|

 require infinite time with any finite acceleration, or infinite

-- Either way, such acceleration requires infinite energy.
+acceleration for a finite amount of time. - Either way, such acceleration requires infinite energy.

 Going beyond the speed of light in a homogeneous space would